richmond justice program SUMMER INTERNSHIP

 Students live, work, and go to church with other IV students in low-income neighborhoods of Richmond.
 Throughout the summer, students receive teaching from a Christian perspective on the biblical values of service, justice, and compassion, as well as receiving regular training in leadership, teamwork, and decision-making.
 This hands-on experience equips students to use their careers to combat the social, economic, and spiritual challenges of our world.

 Each intern is required to be fully present for the entirety of the program, following all guidelines described in the application.
-The cost of the program is about $2500, fundraised by participants with training and support from IV staff.
-This cost includes all food and housing and will be finalized when the application opens.
-Students with financial need can apply to receive a stipend as income for the summer.
+Students with financial need can apply to receive a moderate stipend as income for the summer.
+The cost of the program is $2500/person, fundraised as a team by all participants with training and support from IV staff.
+This cost includes all food and housing.

 Ideal interns are ready to challenge themselves in a new environment, engaging deeply with justice issues through relationships.
 They are maturing Christians, growing in leadership on their campuses.